raymondbutcher/pretf/docs/comparisons.md

 If you want to use Terraform, then Pretf gets you some of the selling points of Pulumi (write the logic in Python) wthout making you switch products.

+## Jinjaform

+[Jinjaform](https://github.com/claranet/jinjaform) is another Terraform wrapper by the same author as Pretf.

+Jinjaform has been successful in some respects.
+However, the mixture of Jinja2 templates and HCL is ugly.
+In an attempt to make those templates cleaner, support for custom Jinja2 filters and functions (written in Python) was added.
+So now Jinjaform mixes HCL, Jinja2 and Python.
+Pretf is the next step, just getting out of the way and letting you write some Python code.

 ## Custom wrappers

 Wrappers written in Bash or Make seem to have some or all of these problems: